Write Xiaohongshu Cover Text With AI (2026)

 Sample output

 A useful 2-line combo: Line 1 is a quantified hook, e.g., “Save ¥3000 on appliances” rendered in Mandarin.
 Line 2 is the audience qualifier, e.g., “first apartment / 1BR.”
-Line 1 carries specificity (number + currency).
+Line 1 carries specificity (number plus currency).
 Line 2 qualifies the audience (first-apartment renter).
-Total ~16 characters across two lines, legible at thumbnail.
+Total around 16 characters across two lines, legible at thumbnail.

-A second strong combo: Line 1 is a contrarian “3 mistakes” hook (the native Mandarin word for “stepping on a mine” stops scrolls in the beauty niche), specific count, audience qualifier (“don’t buy if you’re new”).
+A second strong combo: Line 1 is a contrarian “3 mistakes” hook — the native Mandarin word for “stepping on a mine” stops scrolls in the beauty niche — with a specific count, plus an audience qualifier (“don’t buy if you’re new”).
 9 characters total in Mandarin.
 Works at very small thumbnails.

 A third combo that bombs at thumbnail: Line 1 is a long sentence like “The appliance list I only figured out after 3 months.”
 Line 2 is a long qualifier like “great for fresh graduates renting their first place.”
-Both lines too long — gets cropped, reads as gibberish at 60×80px.
-Use only at full-image size where readers actually tap to view.
+Both lines too long, so the tile crops them into a fragment.
+Use only at full 1080×1440 size where readers have already tapped in.

 A useful audit line at the end: “Best at thumbnail: the 9-character contrarian + audience-qualified candidate.
-Worst at thumbnail: the long-line candidate — cropped.
+Worst at thumbnail: the long-line candidate, which crops.
 Skip the candidate that depends on the title to make sense.”

 How to refine